 Librarian, NOAA’s National Climatic Data Center

 The Climate Report is ancillary to Mara’s day job, which is that of Librarian for NOAA’s National Climatic Data Center (NCDC) in Asheville, North Carolina.
 She manages typical library responsibilities, providing reference assistance and managing interlibrary loans of NCDC physical publications as well as digital content for OCLC WorldCat.
 In addition, NCDC serves an important role in the legal and insurance worlds.
 Any legal action or insurance claim that involves weather as a factor usually requires a certified NCDC report as supporting evidence.

 While Mara is the librarian for this federal government agency, her employer is LAC Group.
-Yet Mara fits seamlessly into this organization that is part government, part science and technology.
-Mara says, “I treat everyone as well as I can, regardless of their role or where they sit on an org chart.”
+Yet Mara fits seamlessly into this organization that is part government, part science and technology, treating everyone as well as she can, regardless of their role or where they sit on an org chart.

 As the library evolves, the librarian must change as well.
 Fortunately, the training and skills of experienced librarians meet the needs of a variety of interesting information jobs and career paths.

 Mara has claimed a stake in the annals of global climate change.
 There on the title page, below the Editors and Chapter Editors, you will find her – Mara Sprain, Technical Editor – acknowledging her contribution for generations to come.

 Meanwhile, the NCDC library has become the go-to resource for national climate data in the U.S., making Mara the go-to person for help finding specific climate information.
 Just another day as a librarian contributing to climate research.

 Education: Master of Arts, Library Science, University of Wisconsin; Bachelor of Arts (Chemistry and Spanish), University of Minnesota.